lamps-wg/cms-kemri/draft-ietf-lamps-cms-kemri.md

 is described in Section 10.1.3 of {{RFC5652}}.

-> encryptedKey is the result of encrypting the CEK or the content-authenticated-encryption key with the KEK.
+> encryptedKey is the result of encrypting the CEK or the content-authenticated-encryption key {{RFC5083}} (CAEK) with the KEK.
 EncryptedKey is an OCTET STRING.

 # KEM Algorithm Identifier {#kemalg}